-19 Best Pedestal Fans of 2019 | Reviews & Buyer's Guide - Architecture Lab
+10 Best Pedestal Fans | Reviews + Guide

 - Most of the fan parts are made from plastic

 The overall aesthetics of this fan is eye-catching and unique with exceptional functionality.
-With a distinctive signature grill and well-pitched propeller its strong contender to other quality pedestal fans.
+With a distinctive signature grill and well-pitched propeller its a strong contender to other quality pedestal fans.

-It’s a compact product which doesn’t require much space, and it can move air to almost 75 square feet.
-It has three-speed settings, with a very low noise level making it the best purchase for your bedroom space.
+It’s a compact product that doesn’t require much space, and it can move air to almost 75 square feet.
+This indoor pedestal fan has three-speed settings, with a very low noise level making it the best purchase for your bedroom space.

 It comes with a tilt-head feature that offers multidirectional flow.
 And the adjustable height is between 32 and 38 inches so you can adjust the level according to your needs.
 What makes it unbeatable is the tool-free assembly and the 5-years warranty period.